-Boris Brott, Brad Clark, Richard Margison and Bob Morrow kindly extend to us the prestige of their names and affiliation with them.
+Boris Brott, Brad Clark, and Richard Margison kindly extend to us the prestige of their names and affiliation with them.

 Maestro Boris Brott, OC, OOnt, LLD

 Boris Brott is one of the most internationally recognized Canadian conductors, holding major posts as music director in Canada and the United States.
 He enjoys an international career as guest conductor, educator, motivational speaker and cultural ambassador and has a particular commitment to the development of new audiences and young artists.
 In Canada, he has developed no less than six Canadian Orchestras and has served as Assistant Conductor to the New York Philharmonic under Leonard Bernstein, and as Music Director and Conductor for the Royal Ballet, Covent Garden, and Northern Sinfonia, and the BBC Welsh Symphony.
 In 2000, he conducted Bernstein’s Mass, for Pope John Paul II at the Vatican.
 MORE